Click the flag

 Different Minds: Gifted Children with AD/HD, Asperger Syndrome and Other Learning Deficits.
 Deirdre Lovecky, $32.95

 Through recognizing, explaining and exploring the different levels and kinds of giftedness, this book provides an insight into the challenges and benefits specific to gifted children with attention difficulties.
-(Lovecky) … advises how best to nurture individual needs, positive behavior and relationships at home and at school. (— from the jacket of Different Minds)
+Lovecky advises how best to nurture individual needs, positive behavior and relationships at home and at school.

-Disconnected Kids: the Groundbreaking Brain Balance Program for Children with Autism, ADHD, Dyslexia and Other Neurological Disorders.
-Robert Melillo, $20.00
+Disconnected Kids: the Groundbreaking Brain Balance Program for Children with Autism, ADHD, Dyslexia and Other Neurological Disorders, Revised and Updated Edition.
+Robert Melillo, $18.95

 • Fully customizable exercises that target physical, sensory and academic performance